dmwit/maryodel/protocol/README.md

 client, and <code><&nbsp;</code>&#32;indicates a message sent from the client to the server.
 These marks are not actually part of the messages.

-After the version negotiation, the server announces the number of players.
-Currently this phase is purely informational, and there is no negotiation of player count, difficulty settings, or play speed.
-If negotiation is desired, it must be done out-of-band.
+After the version negotiation, the server announces the initial game state in a series of messages.
+Currently there is no negotiation of player count, difficulty settings, or play speed.
+If such negotiation is desired, it must be done out-of-band.
 Future versions of the protocol may make this more interactive if the need for this capability becomes clear, but the current design focuses on simplicity instead.
-For example:

-    > players 2

-Then the game begins.
-The server announces the initial game state in a series of messages.
-Each message has a player identifier, a drop speed, a two-byte "next pill" indicator, and a 128-byte board setup.
+Each message in this phase has a player identifier, a drop speed, a two-byte "next pill" indicator, and a 128-byte board setup.
 The special player identifier `you` is always used for whichever client is currently getting messages.
 The drop speed indicates how many frames can pass without downward